-If you drink alcohol beverages, do so in moderation.
+If you are drinking alcohol do so in moderation

 If you’ve been drinking, don’t drive.